gustavovazweb/application-haa/README.md

 # Help An Angel - Animal Welfare
-This project was developed in order to connect NGOs that need some kind of help to people who can contribute.
+This project was developed in order to connect NGOs that need some kind of help with people who can contribute.
 It is an application developed with Node.js on the back-end, ReactJS on the front-end and React Native on mobile.

 ## Features